fedora-infra/fedora-messaging/docs/tutorial/conversion.rst

 You could also add ``"fedora.elections.#"`` to the ``"routing_keys"`` value in the existing entry.

-Now make sure that RabbitMQ is still running, and run the ``consume.py`` script we used before.
+Now make sure that RabbitMQ is still running, and run the ``consume.py`` script :ref:`we used before <consume-script>`.
 Make sure it is not systematically raising exceptions in the callback function (as we did before).

 Now we'll run the election app, but first we need to create a configuration file.
 Create a file called ``config.py`` with the following content::